 By Rabbi Ari Enkin, Rabbinic Director, United with Israel

-This week we will be celebrating Yom Yerushalayim (Jerusalem Day), the anniversary of the day that the eternal Jewish capital was freed from Jordanian occupation in June 1967.
+We are now celebrating Yom Yerushalayim (Jerusalem Day), the anniversary of the day that the eternal Jewish capital was freed from Jordanian occupation in June 1967.

 Yom Yerushalayim, the Six-Day War victory, the liberation of Jerusalem, and all of Jewish history along with it are nothing less than miraculous.
 The victory of Jerusalem, however, was an open miracle.
 A clear wink from Above.

 A month earlier, in May 1967, the Egyptian dictator, Gamal Abdul Nasser, proudly announced that he would “drive the Jews into the sea” and that “we will be marching on to Haifa, Jaffa, Akko!
 We shall slaughter you.
 We shall wipe you out.
 Kill the Jews.
 Wipe out Israel.”
 Syria was in on the deal, as was Jordan.
 Everyone thought that it was over for the Jewish state.
 Massive cemeteries were made ready for soldiers and citizens alike.

 Great rabbis the world over, however, reassured the people that everything would be ok.
 “The Guardian of Israel neither sleeps nor slumbers,” they declared.